Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$: Results and Discussion

-On the other hand, as demonstrated in Fig.~\ref{CDW}(b), the gap opening in \CVS\ is more of a first-order transition with an abrupt increase right below the transition temperature, as also observed in the \KVS\ sister compound~\cite{Uykur2021}.
+It is further remarkable that not only \DCDW/\Tc\ at the lowest temperature, but also the temperature dependence of \DCDW\ deviates from the BCS behavior.
+Fig.~\ref{CDW}(b) shows that the gap opening in \CVS\ is more of a first-order transition type, with an abrupt increase right below the transition temperature, as also observed in the \KVS\ sister compound~\cite{Uykur2021}.
 The energy scale in \CVS\ is slightly elevated compared to \KVS, in agreement with the higher \Tc\ of the Cs compound.
 Some of the recent reports suggested multiple energy scales of the CDW gap in \CVS\ according to photoemission measurements~\cite{Nakayama2021,Wang2021}.
 While our present data can not resolve these subtle details, the deviations from the mean-field temperature evolution of $\Delta$ corroborate previous observations, because in the presence of a strongly anisotropic gap or multiple gaps the assumption of the isotropic CDW gap does not hold.
 It is worth noting that a similar non-BCS evolution of the gap has been seen in \KVS~\cite{Uykur2021}, indicating that the CDW gap in the K compound may be anisotropic, as well.